Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `key.evaluator.type` and `value.evaluator.type`

 _Optional_.
-Respectively, the format used to deserialize the key and value of a Kafka record.
+The format to be used to deserialize respectively the key and value of a Kafka record.
 Can be one of the following:

 - `STRING`
 - `AVRO`